Do You Define A Career Path For Your SDRs?

 How To Do It

 Of course, you can’t just say to an SDR, ‘After 15 months, you get to be an AE.’
 You need to make sure they have the right skills and have built up a solid track record of high performance.
+You should be offering training, to help your team build up the right skillset.

 Set small, digestible goals for your teams to achieve, not just one big milestone.
 Don’t allow them to take shortcuts, always set realistic time expectations.